 Actress Halle Berry testifies in favor of anti-paparazzi bill

 SACRAMENTO, Calif.
-(KFSN) -- Actress Halle Berry used her celebrity status at the state Capitol Tuesday.
+(KGO) -- Actress Halle Berry used her celebrity status at the state Capitol Tuesday.
 She testified before a Senate committee about the need to better protect the children of public figures from being photographed by paparazzi.

 Berry says to cast aside her celebrity status and to look at her as a mom because she wants people to feel safe.

 She's frustrated by what she calls the torment the paparazzi has inflicted on her 5-year-old daughter.
 The 46-year-old expectant mom testified about the problem and showed lawmakers photos of a recent incident at LAX with her child clearly upset at the group the little girl calls "the men."

 "I have to yell: 'She's a child.
 Leave my child alone.
 Leave my child alone.'
 We get into the car, and my daughter is now sobbing, and she says to me, 'Mommy are they going to kills us?
 Are they trying to kill us?"'
 Berry said.